- About Przyborski Productions

 - Contact Info

 Every once in a while, a project comes along that’s completely different and fun to shoot.
-John Brabender (Brabender-Cox) asked Przyborski to direct and photograph a couple live-action concert playback videos for YES’ 2013 concert tour.
-With hits like “Roundabout”, “Owner of a Lonely Heart”, “Long Distance Runaround” and many more, YES, a major group from the 70′s & 80′s, is currently touring the country.
-They have a huge, cult-like, devoted following that sells out every performance.
+With hits like “Roundabout”, “Owner of a Lonely Heart”, “Long Distance Runaround” and many more, YES, is truly a major group from the 70’s & 80’s.
+Yet they still have a huge, cult-like, devoted following that sells out every performance.

 Giant Eagle is one of the largest supermarket chains in the country.
 Between 1994 – 2000, Przyborski Productions produced literally all of Giant Eagle’s TV advertising.
 These were years of tremendous growth for the multi-state company.
 During that time period, Giant Eagle’s advertising was fun, different, interesting and entertaining.